MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-multi-sim-operations.md

 * The model assumes that there is a single UICC card directly associated with the modem hardware.
 * The UICC is treated as if it were a single-application SIM card.

-By contrast, the Microsoft RIL interface on Windows Mobile explicitly exposes the multiplicity of all of these assumptions.
+By contrast, the Microsoft Radio Interface Layer (RIL) interface on Windows Mobile explicitly exposes the multiplicity of these assumptions.
 The Mobile Broadband interface in Windows Mobile exposes the ability to register independently through separate miniports and assumes that some basic configuration of the device has already been accomplished through the RIL interface.
 To provide equivalent functionality, Windows Desktop must provide mechanisms to discover the number of executors and slots, to access executors independently, to define the mapping between executors and slots, and to define the applications within the mapped UICC card that each executor will use.

+For more information about cellular architecture and the differences between Windows 10 Mobile and Desktop, please see [Cellular architecture and implementation](cellular-architecture-and-driver-model.md).

 ### Major Objects and Operations